-► We can compute the predecessor of x (last element when x is deleted) in time O(log n).
+We can compute the predecessor of x (last element when x is deleted) in time O(log n).

-► We can compute the predecessor of x (last element when x is deleted) in time O(log n).
+We can compute the predecessor of x (last element when x is deleted) in time O(log n).

-go up until the last edge used was a right edge. go left; go right until you reach a leaf if you hit the root on the way up, go to the rightmost element go up until the last edge used was a left edge.
+- We can compute the successor of x (last element when an element is inserted) in time O(log n). - go up until the last edge used was a left edge. - go right; go left until you reach a null-pointer. - if you hit the root on the way up, go to the leftmost: element; insert a new element as a left child;